digital-land/specification/content/specification/development-plan/v3.6.1/development-plan.md

             description: a name for the boundary.
 For example, `City of York boundary`
           - field: geometry
             description: the boundary in WKT format
+          - field: development-plan-boundary-type
+            dataset: development-plan-boundary-type
+            description: the type of boundary, it can be one of `planning-authority-district`, `combined-planning-authority-district` or `designated‑plan‑area`
           - field: description
             description: a description of the boundary.
 Provide more detail if boundary is different from planning authority boundary
           - field: organisation